apache/incubator-weex-site/source/references/components/div.md

 ### Summary

-The most fundamental component which is a contianer to wrap any other components.
+The most fundamental component which is a container to wrap any other components.
 It supports all the common styles, attributes and layout of flexbox.

 alias: `<container>` (deprecated)